BirdUshenin/BirdUshenin/README.md

-Hi 👋 My name is Ilya Ushenin
+Hi 👋 My name is Ilya
 =============================

 I am writing applications in Kotlin for Android devices.